Skip to content

 Linux

-On Linux, processes are sandboxed using Linux namespaces to isolate or control different parts of the environment when the process runs.
-This is the same feature used by Docker and Podman (and other projects) to implement containers on Linux.
+On Linux, processes are sandboxed using Linux namespaces by default to isolate or control different parts of the environment when the process runs.
+For more details, see the section on configuring the linux_namespace backend.

 // Wrong